Humanities

 GRADE 11: US History (AP option)

-GRADE 12: AP US Government & Politics/AP Comparative Government & Politics
+GRADE 12 Elective: AP US Government & Politics

 From the College Board: The AP Psychology course introduces students to the systematic and scientific study of human behavior and mental processes.
 While considering the psychologists and studies that have shaped the field, students explore and apply psychological theories, key concepts, and phenomena associated with such topics as the biological bases of behavior, sensation and perception, learning and cognition, motivation, developmental psychology, testing and individual differences, treatments of psychological disorders, and social psychology.
 Throughout the course, students employ psychological research methods, including ethical considerations, as they use the scientific method, evaluate claims and evidence, and effectively communicate ideas.

-Honors Economics is a one-trimester course offered in senior year.
-In this course students will gain an understanding of what economics is and examine economic problems and institutions.
+Honors Economics is a one-trimester course offered in junior or senior year.
+In this course, students will gain an understanding of what economics is and examine economic problems and institutions.
 Through discussion and debate they will explore topics in economics, such as supply and demand, scarcity, opportunity costs, market structures and business organizations.
-Using current events and relevant materials, students will engage in an inquiry based learning experience.
+Using current events and relevant materials, students will engage in an inquiry-based learning experience.
 Students will be exposed to a variety of sources as they dive into the world of economics.
-Using literature, movies and music in addition to more traditional classroom resources, students will develop an understanding of how economics impact them and the world around them.
+Using literature, movies and music in addition to more traditional classroom resources, students will develop an understanding of the impact of economics on themselves and the world around them.

 GRADE 9: Theology I: Introduction to Theology